-Lona Robertson is a professor of apparel merchandising and product development and associate dean for the Dale Bumpers College of Agricultural, Food and Life Sciences at the University of Arkansas (UA).
+Lona Robertson is a professor of apparel merchandising and product development and associate dean for the Dale Bumpers College of Agricultural, Food and Life Sciences at the University of Arkansas.
 She is a fellow of the Food Systems Leadership Institute.

 Robertson received her bachelor’s degree in fashion merchandising from Florida State University, her master’s in clothing and textiles from Florida State University and her doctorate in educational leadership from Indiana University.
-Prior to joining the faculty at UA, Robertson was on the faculty at Oklahoma State University and Indiana State University.
+Prior to joining the faculty at the University of Arkansas, Robertson was on the faculty at Oklahoma State University and Indiana State University.

-Throughout her career in higher education, Robertson taught a variety of courses at the graduate and undergraduate levels including courses focused on leadership development, social responsibility and sustainability as related to the apparel industry.
-In her role as a faculty member, she has led student groups on a number of study abroad experiences to Europe.
-In May of 2014, in cooperation with the Walton College of Business, Robertson co-led a group of UA apparel and business students on a study tour in China.
+Throughout her career in higher education, Robertson taught a variety of courses at the graduate and undergraduate levels including courses focused on leadership development, social responsibility, and sustainability as related to the apparel industry.
+In her role as a faculty member, she has led student groups on a number of study-abroad experiences to Europe.
+In May of 2014, in cooperation with the Walton College of Business, Robertson co-led a group of UARK apparel and business students on a study tour in China.

 Ed.D. in Educational Leadership and Policy Studies, Indiana University, 1995